-"How on earth are you ever going to explain in terms of chemistry and physics so important a biological phenomenon as first —Albert Einstein
+"How on earth are you ever going to explain in terms of chemistry and physics so important a biological phenomenon as first love?—Albert Einstein

 Einstein was correct—science will never clinically sterilize the wonderment of love (first or otherwise).
 But I think he’d also agree that it’s a mistake to confuse increased understanding with diminished meaning.
 No matter what we learn about love, it will continue to be one of the most meaningful and powerful forces on the planet, as it should be.

 With that disclaimer, let’s jump in and discover what we've learned so far:

 Thinking about one’s beloved—particularly in new relationships—triggers activity in the ventral tegmental area (VTA) of the brain, which releases a flood of the neurotransmitter dopamine (the so-called "pleasure chemical") into the brain’s reward (or pleasure) centers—the caudate nucleus and nucleus accumbens.
 This gives the lover a high not unlike the effect of narcotics, and it’s mighty addictive.

 At the same time, the brain in love experiences an increase in the stress hormone norephinephrine, which increases heart rate and blood pressure, effects similar to those experienced by people using potent addictive stimulants like methamphetamine.

 The brain in love experiences a drop in the neurotransmitter serotonin.
 Serotonin provides a sense of being in control; it guards against the anxiety of uncertainty and instability.
 When it drops, our sense of control decreases and we become obsessively fixated on things that rattle our certainty and stability cages—and since love is by definition unpredictable, it’s a prime target for obsession.
 The term "crazy in love" isn't too far off the truth.